aliozgur/aliozgur.github.io/_posts/2020-11-13-csharp9-records-en.md

 ```

-No worries up until now, deconstruction provides a nice syntax for extracting propery values from our records.
+No worries up until now, deconstruction provides a nice syntax for extracting property values from our records.
 So, lets assume that couple of months pass by and someone changes the order of the properties in our positional record definition.

 ```csharp